olliw42/mLRS-docu/docs/FRSKY_R9.md

 ## Flashing ##

-The mLRS firmware must, of course, be flashed on both the Tx module and the receiver before it can be used.
-For flashing, as well as upgrading, several methods are available (via ExpressLRS bootloader, via system bootloader, via STLink/SWD), which are described in the following.
+The mLRS firmware must, of course, be flashed on both the Tx module and the receiver before they can be used.
+For flashing, as well as upgrading, several methods are available: via ExpressLRS bootloader, via ST-Link/SWD, or via system bootloader.
+The methods are each described in the following.

-Note: The R9M Lite Pro can only be flashed/upgraded using the STLink method.
+Note: The R9M Lite Pro can only be flashed/upgraded using the ST-Link method.

 ### Acknowledgments ###

 We wish to express our thanks to the folks of the ExpressLRS project, who have worked out the easy way to flash the R9 hardware, which is now also available for mLRS.
 With gratitude, here we are utilizing the ExpressLRS bootloader images and scripts and, in some cases, also their excellent documentation.

-### Flash the R9M with ELRS bootloader ###
+### Flash the R9M Module with ELRS Bootloader ###

-You can flash the ELRS bootloader and mLRS using your radio with OpenTX 2.3.12 or newer or EdgeTX 2.4.0 or newer.
+You can flash the ELRS bootloader and the mLRS firmware to the R9M module using your radio with OpenTX 2.3.12 or newer or EdgeTX 2.4.0 or newer.
 This method is especially recommended for new users.

 Of course, flashing via ST-Link is also still an option.

 The ExpressLRS documentation provides ELRS specific instructions [here](https://www.expresslrs.org/quick-start/transmitters/frsky-r9modules/#via-stock_bl) which you might want to reference if the instructions here are not clear.
 Of course, you should ignore the references to the ELRS configurator and build mLRS as instructed elsewhere.

-#### Flash the ELRS bootloader ####
+#### Flash the ELRS Bootloader ####

 These steps only need to be performed once.
-If you experience a "No Sync" error, check that you have selected CRSF external mode and not mBridge.
+If you experience a "No Sync" error, check that you have selected CRSF external mode in the radio.

-If you have never previously flashed this module via ST-Link, you can use the stock Frsky bootloader to flash the ELRS bootloader alongside the stock bootloader.
+If you have never previously flashed the R9M module via ST-Link, you can use the stock Frsky bootloader to flash the ELRS bootloader alongside the stock bootloader.
 This method will preserve the ability to return to the stock Frsky firmware.

 1. Download the [r9m\_elrs\_bl.frk](https://github.com/ExpressLRS/ExpressLRS/blob/master/src/bootloader/r9m_elrs_bl.frk?raw=true) file from the ExpressLRS git repository and copy it to the FIRMWARE folder on your radio's SD card.